AbderrahmaneAmerhhi/amtablevuecomponenet/README.md

   - Ensure that the table or card view is responsive and adjusts to different screen sizes.
   - responsive behavior for columns, pagination, and any other relevant elements.
 - Dark mode
+- hide fields
+  - You can hide fields as simply as possible

 ## Installation